William J. Frank

-William J. Frank (born February 4, 1960), is a member of the Maryland House of Delegates, District 42.
+William J. Frank (born February 4, 1960) is an American politician who served as the deputy secretary of the Maryland Department of Disabilities from 2015 to 2018.
+A member of the Republican Party, he previously served as a member of the Maryland House of Delegates representing the 42nd district from 2003 to 2015.

 Overview

 William Frank is a member of the Maryland House of Delegates, representing District 42, which covers a part of Baltimore County.
 Prior to 2002, District 42 was represented by Democrats James W. Campbell, Maggie L. McIntosh, and Samuel I. Rosenberg.
 However, after the district lines were redrawn, McIntosh moved to District 43 and Rosenberg moved to District 41, where they both won reelection.
 On the other hand, Campbell remained in District 42, but was defeated by a host of new Republicans, including Frank, Susan Aumann, and John G. Trueschler.

 In 2006, Frank won reelection, along with Susan Aumann.
 Incumbent Trueschler did not run for reelection.
 In his stead, Democrat Stephen W. Lafferty won his seat.

 Education

 Frank attended Archbishop Curley High School in Baltimore.
 After high school, he went to Mount St. Mary's University in Emmitsburg, MD, graduating cum laude in 1982 with his B.A. in political science.
 Frank returned to college to get his master's degree.
 He graduated from the Johns Hopkins University, receiving his M.A.S. (administrative science) in 1992.